WHAT IS FROZEN SHOULDER?

 Frozen shoulder is a painful condition in which the shoulder becomes stiff and movement becomes limited.
 Frozen shoulder occurs when the supporting structure around the shoulder joint (capsule) becomes thick, stiff, and inflamed.

-The condition is called "frozen" shoulder because the more pain that is felt, the less likely the shoulder will be moved.
+The condition is called a "frozen" shoulder because the more pain that is felt, the less likely the shoulder will be moved.
 Lack of use causes the shoulder capsule to thicken and becomes tight, making the shoulder even more difficult to move and so it is "frozen" in its position.

 Primary: Primary frozen shoulder is “out of the blue” frozen shoulder, occurring without any obvious connection to any other condition.

-Secondary: Secondary cases appear following other medical problems, such as an injury to the area, the onset of diabetes, or even a surgery that has nothing to do with the shoulder.
+Secondary: Secondary cases appear following other medical problems, such as an injury to the area, the onset of diabetes, or even surgery that has nothing to do with the shoulder.